Space exploration: Uranus

-The exploration of Uranus has been entirely through the Voyager 2 spacecraft, with no other visits currently planned.
+The exploration of Uranus has been entirely through the Voyager 2 spacecraft.
+However, there are plans for the Chinese Tianwen 4 mission to visit it or Callisto.
 Given its axial tilt of 97.77°, with its polar regions exposed to sunlight or darkness for long periods, scientists were not sure what to expect at Uranus.
 The closest approach to Uranus occurred on 24 January 1986.
 Voyager 2 studied the planet's unique atmosphere and magnetosphere.
 Voyager 2 also examined its ring system and the moons of Uranus including all five of the previously known moons, while discovering an additional ten previously unknown moons.

-Images of Uranus proved to have a very uniform appearance, with no evidence of the dramatic storms or atmospheric banding evident on Jupiter and Saturn.
+Images of Uranus proved to have a uniform appearance, with no evidence of the dramatic storms or atmospheric banding evident on Jupiter and Saturn.
 Great effort was required to even identify a few clouds in the images of the planet.
 The magnetosphere of Uranus, however, proved to be unique, being profoundly affected by the planet's unusual axial tilt.
 In contrast to the bland appearance of Uranus itself, striking images were obtained of the Moons of Uranus, including evidence that Miranda had been unusually geologically active.